Building a Stronger Community

-Why is GVEA automatically enrolling everyone in the program and requiring us to opt-out, rather than asking members to join?
+Why does GVEA automatically enroll everyone in the program rather than asking members to join?

 Golden Valley’s Member Advisory Committee and Board of Directors debated the notion of automatically enrolling all members versus voluntary enrollment.
 Research among the more than 250 cooperatives nationwide participating in similar programs showed we would have much better involvement if we chose the former.
 It’s not because people don’t want to participate, it’s because most people simply wouldn't take the initiative to contact us to sign up.

 The program is voluntary in the sense that a member can choose not to participate at any time.